skye-pa1n/extract_dak_samsung/README.md

 # Requirements:
 You must be on a rooted device.

 You must have a working brain (optional).

 You need to have termux installed.

 This was tested on a Galaxy S20FE (2020 Samsung device), but theoretically any Samsung device with a EFS partition should be able to it.

 # **Notes**

 You **need** to be rooted.

 This guide **WILL NOT** guide you on how to decrypt the EC & RSA keys.
 (They are prob encrypted to industry standart.)
-(Or them may be in a private key inside the BL/EDL, idk.)
+(Or them may be encrypted by a private key inside the BL/EDL, idk.)

 # **How-to**